Nadrieril/type-walker/README.md

     Three,
 }

-impl InnerWalkable for OneOrTwo {
+impl Walkable for OneOrTwo {
     type InnerWalker<'a> = impl TypeWalker;
     fn walk_inner<'a>(&'a mut self) -> Self::InnerWalker<'a> {
         match self {